loopstr34k/Dwipantara/README.md

 Tested on : Kali Linux, Termux, and Parrot OS

-If You Find a Bug, Contact Me!
+If You Find a Bug,and Have a Question

+Contact Me!
 Just Telegram.

 https://t.me/Grandshoot